uclaacm/learning-lab-crash-course-su20/05-css-frameworks/README.md

 * host the framework yourself
 * use a CDN (content delivery network) <- usually better

-Hosting the framework yourself is exaclty what you might imagine.
+Hosting the framework yourself is exactly what you might imagine.

 ```html
 <html>